Remember, pattern glass was the dishes of the everyday housewife during the 1800s and a lot of her family's own food and drink was home grown.

 has a couple of small nics on the

-outside top edge. $65
+outside top edge. $42

-by the Fenton Art Glass Co.
+by the Ohio Flint Glass Co.

 CLASSIC MEDALLION